Six decades after civil rights, a new era of protest in Nashville

 In many ways, the scene in Nashville today feels like a 1960s redux: A younger generation seeking racial equity is pushing for change and upsetting the status quo.
 At the same time, there are notable differences between the two movements, as well as the political and social context that surrounds them.

 While ’60s civil rights activists followed a strict set of rules – dress well, don’t laugh, don’t strike back – a number of today’s activists are brash, using a megaphone in the legislative chamber.
-After being expelled from the state House of Representatives last week for leading a protest there, and then reinstated yesterday on a wave of public outrage, Rep. Justin Jones called for the Republican house speaker to resign.
+After being expelled from the state House of Representatives last week for leading a protest there, and then reinstated yesterday on a wave of public outrage, Rep. Justin Jones called for the Republican House speaker to resign.

 Why We Wrote This